googleforgames/agones/site/content/en/docs/Reference/gameserver.md

   - `grpcPort` the port that the SDK Server binds to for gRPC connections
   - `httpPort` the port that the SDK Server binds to for HTTP gRPC gateway connections
 - `players` (Alpha, behind "PlayerTracking" feature gate), sets this GameServer's initial player capacity
+- `counters` (Alpha, requires "CountsAndLists" feature flag) are int64 counters that can be incremented and decremented by set amounts.
+Keys must be declared at GameServer creation time.
+- `lists` (Alpha, requires "CountsAndLists" feature flag) are lists of values stored against this GameServer that can be added and deleted from.
+Key must be declared at GameServer creation time.
 - `template` the [pod spec template]({{% k8s-api-version href="#podtemplatespec-v1-core" %}}) to run your GameServer containers, [see](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates) for more information.
+{{% /feature %}}

 {{< alert title="Note" color="info">}}
 The GameServer resource does not support updates.
 If you need to make regular updates to the GameServer spec, consider using a [Fleet]({{< ref "/docs/Reference/fleet.md" >}}).